MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

 The _target environment_ is the environment you're copying _to_.
 As with the source environment, you must prepare the target environment before you copy _if Customer Insights - Journeys is installed on the source environment, the target environment, or both_.

 > [!NOTE]
-> To backup and restore a production environment, first convert it to a sandbox to perform the operations and then convert it back to production afterwards.
+> To back up and restore a production environment, first convert it to a sandbox, perform the backup operations, and then convert it back to a production environment.
 Environment lifecycle operations like copy and backup and restore are not allowed on production environments.
-See [convert a sandbox into a production environment](copy-or-restore.md#switch-an-environment-between-sandbox-and-production-status) for details.
+See [Convert a sandbox into a production environment](copy-or-restore.md#switch-an-environment-between-sandbox-and-production-status) for details.
 You must already have the target environment available on your tenant.
-You will be able to see it on the **Environments** page of the Power Platform admin center.
-If you don't have one, please  [contact Microsoft Support](/power-platform/admin/get-help-support) for assistance.
+You can see the target environment on the **Environments** page of the Power Platform admin center.
+If you don't have a target environment (sandbox), [contact Microsoft Support](/power-platform/admin/get-help-support) for assistance.

 To prepare your target environment, do the following _before_ starting the copy: